actionsx/prettier/README.md

 ![build][build-badge] ![license][license-badge] ![code style][code-style-badge]

-Native, blazingly-fast `prettier` CLI on Github Actions, allows you to run any `prettier` CLI commands on Github Actions without having to install Node.js or any dependency in advance.
+Native, blazingly-fast `prettier` CLI on Github Actions, allows you to run every `prettier` CLI command on Github Actions without having to install Node.js or any dependency in advance.

 ## Usage